-A running blog of common (and maybe not so common) issues with my Prelude.
+A running blog of common (and maybe not so common) issues as I find them, and some additions I made, listed at the bottom of the page.

 Vehicle: 1999 Honda Prelude (Non-SH) Coupe, BB6 Engine: H22A4 Miles: 128,500 Transmission: Automatic M6HA Color: Crystal Blue Metallic